MohdIsmailMatAsin/i510400AsrB460Msl/README.md

 [Dortania:](https://dortania.github.io/Getting-Started-With-ACPI/ssdt-methods/ssdt-easy.html#running-ssdttime) Do not add your DSDT to OpenCore, its already in your firmware.
 If you are unsure what this is referring to, go back to the OpenCore guide and select your config based of the architecture of your CPU.

 <p align="justify"> DSDT Patching should be avoided.
 There are various reasonable reasons why DSDT Patching is not recommended.
 Some forums/webpages (i.e: Olarila) state that it is a major solution.
-As a matter of knowledge, `DSDT` is the `main table` while `SSDT` is the `secondary table`.
-The difference is, `DSDT` cannot be tampered with and touched.
-Because it is the `main code` to hanle your machine with various device.
-Meanwhile, `SSDT` is the `secondary table`, where we can change (modify), add and drop.
+As a matter of knowledge, DSDT is the main table while SSDT is the secondary table (additional table).
+The difference is DSDT cannot be tampered with and touched.
+Because it is the main .aml code to handle your machine with various device.
+Meanwhile, SSDT is the secondary table, where we can change (modify), add and drop.
 Although the language (code) used is the same, it has a different task/method.
 Reason?
 I'll explain why</p>

 **DSDT Patching** may
 - Broke motherboard BIOS